 In chronic hepatitis, the signs or symptoms include things like weight loss, fatigue, edema, low body energy, light bleeding, and bruising.
 The patient’s liver will start to be enlarged, resulting in the swelling of the abdominal area.
 Fluid deposits in the abdomen section are also probable.

 What should you do if you manifest any of the hepatitis symptoms?

-It is best to test hepatitis as soon as you observe the symptoms as the disease can move on to other disease problems that include permanent liver damage and cirrhosis.
-The procedure for diagnosing hepatitis comprises of the identification of anti-HAV/anti-HCV/other hepatitis-related antibodies in the body’s bloodstream, a boost in the volume of alkaline phosphatase and time for prothrombin, and more globulins in the patient’s blood stream.
+It is best to test hepatitis as soon as you observe the symptoms of the disease can move on to other disease problems that include permanent liver damage and cirrhosis.
+The procedure for diagnosing hepatitis comprises of the identification of anti-HAV/anti-HCV/other hepatitis-related antibodies in the body’s bloodstream, a boost in the volume of alkaline phosphatase and time for prothrombin, and more globulins in the patient’s bloodstream.